AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

  <li value="3"> <p>In the message that appears, click <span class="bold">Confirm</span>.</p> </li>
 </ol>

->[!NOTE]
->
->Deleting an update with an attached image deletes both the comment and the image.
+Note: Deleting an update with an attached image deletes both the comment and the image.

 ## Add an update on a Timesheet